jackericson98/vorpy/docs/cli/overview.md

 python vorpy edta -s mv 5 --diagnose-edges
 ```

-The terminal report includes analytic curved and straight-edge matches,
+The terminal report includes analytic curved, turning-conic, and straight-edge
-coverage, maximum and RMS sample reconstruction residuals, maximum absolute
+matches, coverage, maximum and RMS sample reconstruction residuals, maximum
-length difference, status counts, and a bounded list of problem edges.
+absolute length difference, status counts, and a bounded list of problem
+edges.

 This option is read-only.
 It does not replace sampled edge points or change
 analysis fields, logs, surfaces, or exported geometry.
 POW and PRM networks are